🥣 Nutrition Guide

 The trade-off is that the high-heat extrusion process can reduce certain heat-sensitive nutrients, which is why quality kibble is fortified with vitamins and minerals after cooking.
 Kibble also contains far less moisture than wet or fresh food, so dogs eating only dry food need consistent access to fresh water.

-How to Read a Dog Kibble Label
+How Do I Read a Dog Kibble Label?

 The label is where marketing ends and reality begins.
 Here's what to look for — and what to watch out for.